uidaholib/oral-history-collections-template/pages/about.md

 ## About the Collection

-The items in this collection begin with the first episode of the Connected Conversations program recorded on June 2, 2020, until the program ended June 1, 2024 when it was called Context.
+The items in this collection span from the first episode of the *Connected Conversations* program, recorded on June 2, 2020, to the final episode—aired on June 1, 2024—by which time the program had been renamed *Context*.

 The collection features the work of over 100 humanities scholars and what they were researching, writing about, and thinking about during the COVID 19 pandemic.
 Topics range across ethics and philosophy, history, literature, language, political science, public humanities, sociology, and jurisprudence.